 - Hyper-responsiveness.
 A child may become overly active, irritable, restless or sleepless.
 A child may also have a hard time concentrating or have sudden angry outbursts.

 If your child has symptoms of PTSD, it is important to see a trained mental health professional.
 Getting help for your child’s PTSD now can help prevent it from becoming a lifelong limitation.
+Also, consult an Atlanta PTSD attorney to learn if you can file for damages against a liable party.
+The amount you receive can help you cover ongoing treatment costs and build a better future for your child.

 Will the other driver’s insurance pay for my child’s PTSD treatment?